Feyzee61/psx_payload_injector/README.md

 4. Verify the port number (default values are pre-filled).
 5. Click the `Inject` button to start sending the payload.

+> This project can be used to **send and execute the AirPSX ELF payload**, available at [AirPSX GitHub Repository](https://github.com/barisyild/airpsx).
+Ensure that your PS4 or PS5 environment is prepared to receive ELF payloads before using this tool.

 ---

 ## Security & Disclaimer